Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the exceptions to the general rule against recovery for pure economic loss in negligence, with particular focus on the Hedley Byrne principle.
-In your revision, pay close attention to:
+For SQE1, you are required to understand the exceptions to the general rule against recovery for pure economic loss in negligence, with particular focus on the Hedley Byrne principle, with a focus on the following syllabus points:

 • the general rule that pure economic loss is not recoverable in negligence